department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/compensation.md

   - Since the Veteran’s release from active duty and for at least 5 years immediately before their death, **or**
   - For at least 1 year before their death if the Veteran was a former Prisoner of War who died after September 30, 1999

-**Note:** “Totally disabling” means the Veteran’s injuries make it impossible to work.
+**Note:** “Totally disabling” means the Veteran’s injuries make it impossible for them to work.

 <div class="call-out" markdown="0">